Going to the hospital in Spain

 If you're living in Spain and seeking emergency services or a Spanish hospital, you will find the Spanish healthcare system offers a wide range of quality public and private hospitals in Spain (or hospital, hospital in Spanish).

 To qualify for free services in health centres and Spanish hospitals, you must either be registered with the state healthcare system, have private healthcare insurance, hold an EHIC (European Health Insurance Card) or be a national from a country with a billateral health agreement with Spain – specifically, Andorra, Brazil, Chile, Ecuador, Paraguay and Peru.
 If not, you will be asked to pay medical fees unless it's an emergency.
 Here is a helpful guide on registering with the Spanish health system.

 After registering with Spanish healthcare, you must pick a designated doctor (médico de cabecera) as your primary care provider before visiting a Spanish hospital, unless it's an emergency of course.
 Once you have taken these steps, you can typically see your doctor free of charge and, following referrals from your médico de cabecera, also see specialists.

-During every visit to public and private Spanish hospitals, you are required to bring your goverment issued health card (Sistema de Informacion Poblacional or SIP) or proof of private insurance and another form of ID to claim free or subsidised healthcare services.
+For every visit to a public or private Spanish hospital, you must bring your goverment issued health card (Sistema de Informacion Poblacional or SIP) or proof of private insurance and another form of ID to claim free or subsidised healthcare services.

-This guide explains all you need to know before going to the hospital in Spain, as well as provides a list of the major hospitals in Spain include the best public hospitals in Spain and best private hospitals in Spain by region.
+This guide explains everything you need to know before going to the hospital in Spain, as well provides a list of the main hospitals in Barcelona, Madrid and a few more main cities.

 Public and private Spanish hospitals